ericholscher/ericholscher.com/site/blog/drafts/new-theme-read-the-docs.rst

 It is highly functional and beautiful, allowing users to easily navigate and find what they need.

-I hope that you will think about using it
+I hope that you enjoy using it.
+If you have any feedback,
+feel free to `email me`_.

 .. _Read the Docs: http://readthedocs.org/
 .. _Dave Snider: https://twitter.com/enemykite
+.. _email me: eric@ericholscher.com